Zscaler (NASDAQ:ZS) Releases Quarterly Earnings Results, Beats Estimates By $0.18 EPS

-Zscaler (NASDAQ:ZS – Get Free Report) released its quarterly earnings data on Monday.
-The company reported $0.67 earnings per share for the quarter, beating the consensus estimate of $0.49 by $0.18, MarketWatch Earnings reports.
-The business had revenue of $496.70 million for the quarter, compared to analyst estimates of $473.36 million.
-Zscaler had a negative return on equity of 23.03% and a negative net margin of 9.54%.
-The company’s revenue was up 39.7% compared to the same quarter last year.
-During the same period in the previous year, the company posted ($0.47) EPS.
+Zscaler (NASDAQ:ZS – Get Free Report) announced its quarterly earnings results on Monday.
+The company reported $0.67 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.49 by $0.18, MarketWatch Earnings reports.
+Zscaler had a negative net margin of 9.54% and a negative return on equity of 23.03%.
+The company had revenue of $496.70 million during the quarter, compared to the consensus estimate of $473.36 million.
+During the same period in the prior year, the business earned ($0.47) earnings per share.
+The company’s revenue for the quarter was up 39.7% compared to the same quarter last year.
 Zscaler updated its Q2 guidance to $0.57-0.58 EPS and its FY24 guidance to $2.45-2.48 EPS.

-In other Zscaler news, insider Robert Schlossman sold 5,013 shares of the business’s stock in a transaction on Monday, September 18th.
+In related news, insider Robert Schlossman sold 5,013 shares of Zscaler stock in a transaction dated Monday, September 18th.
+The stock was sold at an average price of $154.45, for a total value of $774,257.85.
+Following the completion of the sale, the insider now owns 130,764 shares of the company’s stock, valued at approximately $20,196,499.80.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+In related news, insider Robert Schlossman sold 5,013 shares of the stock in a transaction dated Monday, September 18th.
 The stock was sold at an average price of $154.45, for a total transaction of $774,257.85.
-Following the completion of the transaction, the insider now owns 130,764 shares in the company, valued at approximately $20,196,499.80.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In related news, Director Karen Blasing sold 7,000 shares of the company’s stock in a transaction on Wednesday, November 22nd.
-The stock was sold at an average price of $191.20, for a total transaction of $1,338,400.00.
-Following the transaction, the director now directly owns 19,398 shares of the company’s stock, valued at $3,708,897.60.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, insider Robert Schlossman sold 5,013 shares of the business’s stock in a transaction dated Monday, September 18th.
-The shares were sold at an average price of $154.45, for a total value of $774,257.85.
-Following the completion of the transaction, the insider now owns 130,764 shares in the company, valued at approximately $20,196,499.80.
+Following the sale, the insider now owns 130,764 shares of the company’s stock, valued at approximately $20,196,499.80.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Karen Blasing sold 7,000 shares of Zscaler stock in a transaction dated Wednesday, November 22nd.
+The shares were sold at an average price of $191.20, for a total value of $1,338,400.00.
+Following the sale, the director now owns 19,398 shares of the company’s stock, valued at approximately $3,708,897.60.
 The disclosure for this sale can be found here.
-Insiders sold 106,758 shares of company stock worth $17,121,335 in the last 90 days.
-19.20% of the stock is currently owned by company insiders.
+In the last quarter, insiders have sold 106,758 shares of company stock valued at $17,121,335.
+19.20% of the stock is owned by company insiders.

 Zscaler Company Profile